Fetal pericardial effusion

 In the absence of other sonographic abnormalities, an isolated fetal pericardial fluid collection up to 7 mm in thickness is not thought to be associated with an adverse outcome 1.

 For a small atypical effusion consider

-- congenital cardiac diverticulum: demonstrates color flow within
+- congenital cardiac diverticulum: demonstrates color Doppler signal within

 - 1. Di salvo DN, Brown DL, Doubilet PM et-al. Clinical significance of isolated fetal pericardial effusion.
 J Ultrasound Med.
 1994;13 (4): 291-3.
 J Ultrasound Med (abstract) - Pubmed citation